learn-co-curriculum/phase-1-intro-to-communicating-with-the-server/README.md

 ## Conclusion

 The last skill we need to be effective JavaScript web programmers is communication with the server.
-Once we've mastered this step, we will be able to listen for an event, persist the change to the backend, and manipulate the DOM to reflect the updated information.
+Once we've mastered this final step, we will be able to listen for an event, persist the change to the backend, and manipulate the DOM to reflect the updated information.
 With the AJAX technique, we'll learn how to send and receive data quickly so that we keep our users' experience a positive one.

 [three-pillars-example-working]: https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-stitching-together-the-three-pillars/three-pillars-02.gif